Toronto Ontario Temple: History

-On June 22, 1986, Thomas S. Monson, then a counselor in the First Presidency, created the LDS Church's 1,600th stake in Kitchener, Ontario, and announced a temple would be built in the Toronto area.
-Ground was broken to signify beginning of construction on 10 October 1987.
+The intent to build the temple was announced on April 7, 1984.
+On June 22, 1986, Thomas S. Monson, then a counselor in the First Presidency, created the LDS Church's 1,600th stake in Kitchener, Ontario, and again commented that a temple would be built in the Toronto area.
+Monson returned for the groundbreaking ceremony on 10 October 1987.
 The temple was dedicated by Gordon B. Hinckley on 25 August 1990.
-The temple's exterior totals 57,982 sqft, four ordinance rooms and six sealing rooms.
+The temple's interior totals 57,982 sqft, four ordinance rooms and six sealing rooms.

 Two LDS Church presidents hold ties to Toronto.
 John Taylor and his wife immigrated to Toronto in 1832, while Monson served as president of the church's Canadian Mission, headquartered in Toronto, from 1959 to 1962.

-In 2020, like all the church's other temples, the Toronto Ontario Temple was closed due to the COVID-19 pandemic.
+In 2020, like all others in the church, the Toronto Ontario Temple was closed for a time due to the COVID-19 pandemic.